 If you are writing the college essay for your top choice school, it should not be too difficult.
 However, if you are not writing for your top choice (and don’t mention they aren’t your first choice!), you need to do some research on what the college offers and why it would be a good fit for you.

-In either case, highlight specific aspects about the university relevant to your academic and professional goals, and make a case for why you need to be at that school specifically to accomplish them.
+In either case, highlight specific aspects about the university relevant to your academic and professional goals.
+Make a case for why you need to be at that school specifically to accomplish them.

 Whether tackling the philosophical, experiential, or “why our school?” question, you absolutely need to include the following information: